IBM-Security/directory/tools/maintenance/README.md

 The CSV output includes the max/min modify and create timestamps, the DIT simply has the counts with the structure of the tree laid out.

+Empty containers will not show up with this script, so if you just created a new OU the script will not show it until it contains one object.